Where are your files made? Which country?

 Bona Fide Beauty Glass Nail Files are made in The Czech Republic from 100% Genuine Czech Glass of the finest quality.
 Czech ‘Bohemian’ glass is a centuries old traditional form of glassmaking globally recognized for its superior craftsmanship & beauty.
 These are the real deal!

-Yes, Bona Fide Beauty Czech Glass is 100% Lead-Free.
+Yes, Bona Fide Beauty Czech Glass Files are 100% lead-free.

 Do the files come with a protective sleeve?